Block Until Done Tool

 Configure the Tool

-You don't need to configure the Block until Done tool.
-Place the tool at the workflow location where you want to sequence downstream data processing.
-The workflow executes the datasets in the order defined by the Block until Done tool's output anchors.
+You do not need to configure the Block Until Done tool.
+Place the tool at the workflow location where you want to sequence various sets of data.
+The workflow executes the datasets in the order defined by the Block Until Done tool's output anchors.

 Troubleshoot Data Stream Sequence

-When 2 or more Block Until Done tools are on the canvas, Designer Cloud has to decide which data stream to run.
+When 2 or more Block Until Done tools are on the canvas, Designer must evaluate which related data stream to run.

-- Designer Cloud determines the order in which each tool was added to the workflow using the tool's Tool ID.
+- Designer 1st determines the order in which each tool was added to the workflow using the tool's Tool ID.

-- Designer Cloud runs the data stream that contains the tool that was added 1st.
+- Designer then runs the data stream that contains the tool that was added 1st (lowest Tool ID.)

-If data streams aren't running in the order you expect, check the Tool IDs of the tools upstream from the Block until Done tool.
-To check Tool ID:
+If data streams don't run in the expected order, check the Tool ID of the tools upstream from the Block Until Done tools.
+To check tool ID...

 - Select the tool.